AyanSarkar00/ProgrammingAssignment2/README.md

                  getmean = getmean)
     }

-The following function calculates the mean of the special "vector" created with the above function.
+The following func tion calculates the mean of the special "vector" created with the above function.
 However, it first checks to see if the mean has already been calculated.
 If so, it `get`s the mean from the cache and skips the computation.
 Otherwise, it calculates the mean of